§ 5131. Definitions

 (4) “Reasonable person” means a reasonable person in the victim’s circumstances.

-(A) fear for his or her safety or the safety of a family member; or
+(A) fear for the person’s safety or the safety of a family member; or

 (B) suffer substantial emotional distress as evidenced by: